Fetch! with Ruff Ruffman: The Ruff Ruffman Show

 On July 30, 2017, PBS Kids and WGBH announced that Ruff Ruffman along with his two assistants Blossom and Chet will be making a comeback in a new digital series called The Ruff Ruffman Show, where they answer questions from real kids, take on challenges and learns the value of perseverance—all while modeling science inquiry skills.
 The digital series premiered on September 28, 2017.

 Team Hamster!

 On December 15, 2020, a web series called Team Hamster! premiered.
 It is a spin-off focusing on Ruff Ruffman's hamsters - Sadie, Mateo, and Tasha.
 The series also ties-in with games on the PBS KIDS website.
+In the series, Ruff is the janitor at the school the hamsters live in.

 Cancelled spinoff: Spyhounds

 WGBH and Global Mechanic had announced plans to produce a spin-off of Fetch! based on the online game Spyhounds.
 It would feature Ruff, Blossom, and Chet having a new career as super-spies, and Ruff is in way over his head.
 Luckily, he has much help: five clever kids, a purple poodle named Trixie, and millions of kids online.
 The spinoff plans were announced but were later canceled.